 HRM Compensation (6 digit codes) and the Provost Office (4 digit codes) maintain the job descriptions for all job titles.
 Questions regarding the appropriateness of a specific title should be directed to the appropriate office.

 The maximum pay rate for a non-graduate student employee job title is linked to the minimum pay rate for a grade level 13.
 This amount is provided in the current year General Grade & Range Structure on Compensation's website.

 - Non-exempt student employees are covered under the protections of the Fair Labor Standards Act (FLSA).

 - Non-exempt student employees are required to submit time via the TEL document.
 Instructions for processing biweekly time are available here.

 - ZT301N0.Student Assistant Contracted positions must be approved by HRM Compensation using the Student Assistant Contracted Request and Approval Form.

 - Graduate-level student/trainee job titles are applicable only to organizations with approved graduate programs.
 Questions regarding graduate programs and students should be directed to the UAB Graduate School.

 - Students in Graduate-level student job titles may have multiple assignments; however, cumulative full time equivalency (FTE) may not be greater than .5.
 Questions regarding graduate programs and students should be directed to the UAB Graduate School.

 - Students (excluding students in Graduate-level student job titles) may have multiple assignments; however, cumulative full time equivalency (FTE) may not be greater than .937.
 Additionally, students may qualify for FICA tax exemption.
 View the Student FICA Exemption Policy.

 - Non-US citizens on a F-1 student visa may not work more than 20 hours per week unless on academic vacation.
-Contact International Scholar & Student Services (ISSS) for questions regarding F-1 visa holders and employment eligibility.
+Contact International Recruitment and Student Services for questions regarding F-1 visa holders and employment eligibility.